 Wheels take a lot of abuse from dirt, road debris, and abrasive brake dust.
+You can make your rims and wheels last longer by removing grime, so your wheels don’t suffer from rust and corrosion in the future.
 Here are some tips on how to properly clean your car’s wheels and rims.

 Be sure to have a soft wheel cleaning brush and sponge, a lug nut brush, and several microfiber towels ready.
 Make sure your garden hose can reach the driveway and has a nozzle that can spray off larger clumps of dirt and debris.

 Finding the best product to clean your rims only matters if you work from the bottom up—meaning you should clean your wheels first!
 You don’t want to get wheel cleaner (which can harm your paint job), brake dust, or other debris from the wheels on the body of the car you just finished cleaning.

 Whether you’re riding on new replacement Toyota Highlander rims or your car’s original wheels, the process for cleaning them is essentially the same.
 Before you begin, make sure your wheels are cool to the touch.
 Putting cleaner on hot rims may cause it to dry too fast and streak or stain the metal.

 Thoroughly rinse the wheels with a hose to remove as much dirt and debris as possible.
 Then, work on one wheel at a time through the entire process, from cleaning to drying, before you start on the next wheel.
 Although the cleaner should sit on the wheel for a few minutes to loosen dirt and brake dust, don’t allow wheel cleaner to dry on a wheel.
 Finish the job on one wheel before you move to the next.